 Disruptions at the FDA and other agencies may also slow the time necessary for new drugs to be reviewed or approved by necessary government agencies, which would adversely affect our business.
 For example, over the last several years, the U.S. federal government has shut down several times and certain regulatory agencies, such as the FDA have had to furlough critical employees and stop critical activities.
 Separately, in response to the COVID-19 pandemic, on March 10, 2020, the FDA announced its intention to temporarily postpone most inspections of foreign manufacturing facilities along with routine surveillance inspections of domestic manufacturing facilities.
-On July 10, 2020, the FDA announced its goal of restarting domestic onsite inspections during the week of July 20, but such activities would depend on data about the virus' trajectory in a given state and locality and the rules and guidelines that are put in place by state and local governments.
+On July 10, 2020, the FDA announced its goal of restarting domestic onsite inspections during the week of July 20, 2020, but such activities would depend on data about the virus' trajectory in a given state and locality and the rules and guidelines that are put in place by state and local governments.
 The FDA has developed a rating system to assist in determining when and where it is safest to conduct prioritized domestic inspections.
 In April 2020, the FDA stated that its New Drug Program was continuing to meet program user fee performance goals, but due to many agency staff working on COVID-19 activities, it was possible that the FDA would not be able to sustain that level of performance indefinitely.
 Regulatory authorities outside the United States may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic and may experience delays in their regulatory activities.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews or other regulatory activities, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
-Further, upon completion of this offering and in our operations as a public company, future government shutdowns could impact our ability to access the public markets and obtain necessary capital in order to properly capitalize and continue our operations.
+Further, in our operations as a public company, future government shutdowns co